jaylzv/wtwc-bsc-thesis-fri-2025/README.md

 ### Note:

-I am using node v22.13.1, npm v10.9.2 and WSL2 for development.
-Since currently a Docker Image is not offered.
+I am using node v22.13.1, npm v10.9.2 in Linux Mint Cinnamon for development.
+But, a [`Dockerfile`](#dockerfile) is also offered, see instructions below.

 ## Usage